 The Peninsula Paris is one of the few five-star hotels where I’d had afternoon tea before starting this website.
 2 years later, here I am to review it properly:

-June 2021 Update: The afternoon tea is no longer served, until further notice. – Pour la version française, cliquez ici
+February 2022 Update: Prices, The afternoon tea is available once again in a different format (no buffet). – Pour la version française, cliquez ici